-If you had to take one single train journey from Bilbao, it should be to San Sebastian (Donostia, in the local language) the most refined city in Spain.
-The main reason to come here, however, is that most Spaniards agree that San Sebastian offers the best food in all of Spain, ranging from budget pinchos (local tapas) to a wide range of Michelin-star restaurants.
+If you had to take one single train journey from here, we would recommend San Sebastián (Donostia in the local language), the most refined city in Spain.
+Most Spaniards agree that San Sebastián offers the best food in the entire country, ranging from budget pinchos (local tapas) to a wide range of Michelin-star restaurants.

 Wine enthusiasts may have also heard of Rioja wines.
-They are all produced in a Spanish region named La Rioja, Logroño being its capital.
-While the best wineries are not found in actual Logroño, all its bars and restaurants have an extensive list of Rioja wines to try.
-Moreover, the old city gets particularly busy around 1pm and 7pm, when locals gather over a few glasses of wine and tapas, before going for lunch and dinner respectively, making it a great local experience.
+They are all produced in the Spanish region of the same name, with Logroño its capital.
+Every one of the city’s bars and restaurants has an extensive list of Rioja wines to try.
+Moreover, the old city gets particularly busy around 1pm and 7pm, when locals gather over a few glasses of wine and tapas before lunch and dinner respectively – an unmissable local experience.

-Málaga is the most cosmopolitan city in the region of Andalusia, and also a transportation hub for going anywhere in the area.
+Málaga is the most cosmopolitan city in the region of Andalucía, and a transportation hub for the region.

-Often overlooked by tourists, Cádiz is an ancient port city located in the Atlantic southern coast of Spain.
-Cádiz is known for its local and friendly nightlife, especially during the summer season.
-February should be an excellent time to come too, since their Carnaval is supposed to be one of the best in Spain.
-In Cádiz, they love seafood, and they tend to eat it fried.
+Often overlooked by tourists, Cádiz is an ancient port city on the southern coast of Spain known for local and friendly nightlife, especially during the summer season.
+February is an excellent time to come, too, since the carnival here is one of Spain’s best.
+Seafood is a big thing here, and locals tend to eat it fried.
 A must-try local specialty is tortita de camarones, consisting of deep-fried dough filled with shrimps.